 4- I supplied toiletries baskets for both the women’s and men’s toilets and I also supplied flip flops for the evening reception.
 Needless to say most of these supplies were gone by the end of the night proving they were a hit, and the flip flops were utilised by both women and a few of the men which I was surprised about.
 Lol!

 I knew what I wanted and I found it.
 Eventually.
 While googling dresses, the same dress kept catching my eye in Google images.
 Whilst looking through a wedding magazine I came across an advert for a dress shop in Solihull- Lisa Rose Bridal.
 I grabbed my phone to check out the website and as the website popped up on my phone, what dress should they have on their homepage?
 Only the exact dress that had been catching my eye on Google!
 I booked an appointment, tried it on, and voila.
 I said Yes To The Dress!
 It all just happened and it was as if it was meant to be.
 The designer was Sophia Tolli.
 It really is true what they say, when you know, you know.

 Rob hired his suit from David Atkinson in Knowle, Solihull.
 His shoes were Jimmy Choo as were mine.
 Because you have to “Say I Do In Choo” 😉 My bridesmaids dresses were also purchased from Lisa Rose Bridal and their shoes were from Asos.

 Seriously though, we would say that one of the most important aspects of a wedding is the evening entertainment as this is the final memory your guests will have of your wedding.
 Our band were absolutely phenomenal and they really bought the house down.
 The dance floor was full and even the vicar had a boogey!
 It was a great atmosphere.
-There was no awkward situation of guests sitting bored at tables watching the clock while the dance floor sits empty.
+No one likes it when guests sit bored at tables, clock watching, while the dance floor sits empty.
 Cringe.